djeelun/lattice-gas-automata/README.md

 ### Displaying the simulation
 For display python must be installed with [pygame](https://www.pygame.org/) dependency.

-After the dependency is install just run: python GasDrawer/Main.py
+After the dependency is installed just run: python GasDrawer/Main.py

 ## Demo